Welcome to the new KidsHealth website! See what is new.

 • new or worsening urinary symptoms

-Symptoms can sometimes come and go and will vary between children.
+Symptoms can sometimes come and go and will vary between tamariki.
 For example, one child may struggle to complete their homework while another may feel too tired to go to school.

-Some children and young people have similar ongoing symptoms after other viral infections (such as glandular fever).
+Some tamariki and rangatahi (young people) have similar ongoing symptoms after other viral infections (such as glandular fever).

-There is a rare condition that affects a very small number of children about 2 to 6 weeks after their first COVID-19 symptoms.
-This is called multisystem inflammatory syndrome in children (MIS-C).
+There is a rare condition that affects a very small number of tamariki about 2 to 6 weeks after their first COVID-19 symptoms.
+This is called multisystem inflammatory syndrome in tamariki (MIS-C).
 If your child has a fever and looks very unwell, seek urgent medical help.

-How can I care for my child with ongoing COVID symptoms?
+How to care for your child with ongoing COVID symptoms

-If symptoms continue beyond 4 weeks, it's important to see your child's GP.
+If symptoms continue beyond 4 weeks, it's important to see a health professional.

 Your child may need to rest more than usual, and it's important they get enough sleep.